strayiker/smart-home-media-assistant-telegram-bot/README.md

      make build
      ```

-   - If you prefer to use Podman instead of Docker, you can use the `use` option:
+   - If you prefer some other tool instead of Docker, you can use the `use` option, for example:
      ```bash
      make build use=podman
      ```